 There are few acts that occur in the rural landscape that are as vile or as brutal as fox hunting.
 It is an act that highlights the class divisions still present in this country and one that does so more powerfully than most other “country pursuits”.
-Aside from the obvious power on display by those … Continue reading Fox Hunting and Class in Wyrd Landscape Cinema
+Aside from the obvious power on display by those of the upper classes who still, quite illegally, partake in … Continue reading Fox Hunting and Class in Wyrd Landscape Cinema

 Mythological Introduction by Philip Larkin.
 A white girl lay on the grass With her arms held out for love; her goldbrown hair fell down her face, And her two lips move: See, I am the whitest cloud that strays Through a deep sky: I am your senses’ crossroads, where the four seasons lie.
-She rose … Continue reading Village Green Repression in Film, Television and Philip Larkin.
+She rose up in the middle of the lawn And spread her … Continue reading Village Green Repression in Film, Television and Philip Larkin.

 One of the most original of Hammer’s Dracula series, Brides of Dracula is easily one of the strongest of the sequels made.
-Perhaps the lack of Christopher Lee meant that scriptwriter Jimmy Sangster (along with Peter Bryan and Edward Percy) had to be more innovative in making the vampire villain more of a menace but … Continue reading Brides of Dracula – Terence Fisher (1960)
+Perhaps the lack of Christopher Lee meant that scriptwriter Jimmy Sangster (along with Peter Bryan and Edward Percy) had to be more innovative in making the vampire villain more of a menace but this has lead to it becoming one of the most … Continue reading Brides of Dracula – Terence Fisher (1960)